top of page

 WILD COAST

 This is one of South Africa’s last true wilderness.
-A mostly undeveloped stretch of coastline, no coastal highways, no large tourist hotels and resorts, just stunning nature.
+A mostly undeveloped stretch of coastline, no coastal highways, no large tourist hotels and resorts, just stunning nature and friendly locals.
 It has lazy lagoons, rugged coastlines, empty beaches, freshwater pools, waterfalls and captivating cliffs.
-You are more likely to see cows relaxing on the beach than humans.
+You are more likely to see cows relaxing on the beach than humans sunbathing.

 This region has a handful of reserves and they are mostly concentrated on the coastline.
 In these reserves you can find forests, rivers, estuaries, open grasslands and a beautiful coastline.
 Together with a handful of large game animals, colorful birdlife and diverse vegetation, they are a must-visit when you travel the Wild Coast.